Nemobius sylvestris: Description

 This cricket is a small, dark brown, ground-dwelling, grasshopper-like insect with long, thread-like antennae.
 It grows to about 1 cm.
 Neither males nor females have hind wings; in males the fore-wings extend half way along the abdomen, while in females, the fore-wings are reduced to rounded stubs.
 Females also have a long ovipositor at the tip of the abdomen.

 Distribution and habitat

 The wood cricket is native to Europe and North Africa.
 Its range includes Western, Central and Southern Europe, Corsica, Algeria and Morocco.
 The natural habitat of this species is forest edges and woodland clearings, where it is associated with oak, beech, hazel and holly trees and with bracken.
 It thrives among the leaf litter in warm, sunny spots.
-It is uncommon in Britain, with separate populations in the New Forest, the Isle of Wight and southern Devon.
+It is uncommon in Britain, with three separate populations in the New Forest, the Isle of Wight and southern Devon.
 In 2001, following the clearance of coniferous woodland and rhododendron from a site near Offwell in eastern Devon, a new population appeared; the nearest previously known population had been around Harpford, some 7 mi away.
-Surrey’s only population of Wood Cricket (Nemobius sylvestris) exists in Wisley Common following their accidental introduction on delivery of azaleas to Wisley Gardens in 1967.
+Surrey’s only population of N. sylvestris exists in Wisley Common following their accidental introduction on delivery of azaleas to Wisley Gardens in 1967.
+Due to the wood cricket's limited range in the UK, it is listed as a species of special conservation concern.

+According to a study from 2022, the wood cricket has been recently introduced to North America, making it the first Nemobius species on the continent.
+Small populations of N. sylvestris have been documented in the states of New York and Washington.